 In Photo I, you will learn about correct exposure, what makes the “right exposure” and why.
 You’ll discover the meaning of shutter speeds and f-stops and how to stop motion or let a “subject’s motion” blur in just the right way.
 You will also learn about depth of field: how much of the picture you should have in focus and how to use “out of focus” in just the right way.

-In the Lab (In-Studio or Online), you will learn the right way to save your images permanently.
-You will learn how to convert your color images to black & white and how to print using a high-quality, archival inkjet printer or email and export the correctly sized images.
-The computer program we use to manipulate photographs is called Adobe Lightroom Classic.
-It is a program you can afford, and it is much less complicated than Photoshop (we do not teach Photoshop in either Photo 1 or Photo 2).
+In the Lab (In-Studio or Online), you will learn the right way to organize and save your images.
+You will learn how to convert your color images to black & white and how to print using a high-quality, archival inkjet printer or email and export correctly sized images.
+The software we use to catalog and edit photographs is called Adobe Lightroom Classic.
+It is an affordable program, and it is much less complicated than Photoshop (we do not teach Photoshop in either Photo 1 or Photo 2).
 There will be at least one teacher for every five students in the lab.

 In Photo I, you will also learn about composition for photography and ways to approach the “critique” of photographs – your own and the work of others.